aws/s2n-tls/README.md

 s2n-tls includes positive and negative unit tests and end-to-end test cases.

+Unit test coverage can be viewed [here](https://dx1inn44oyl7n.cloudfront.net/main/index.html).
+Note that this represents unit coverage for a particular build.
+Since that build won't necessarily support all s2n-tls features, test coverage may be artificially lowered.

 ##### Erase on read
 s2n-tls encrypts or erases plaintext data as quickly as possible.
 For example, decrypted data buffers are erased as they are read by the application.